TomBooth1/TomBooth1/README.md

 😄 Recently Finished Projects:

-- [Bootcamper Social](https://front-end-bootcamper-social.netlify.app/) This is a social event database aimed at Bootcampers on the school of code created in a week with 3 other team members from scratch.
+- [Bootcamper Social](https://front-end-bootcamper-social.netlify.app/) which is a social event database aimed at Bootcampers on the school of code created in a week with 3 other team members from scratch using React, Postgres and NodeJs.

-- [Untrodden](https://untroddenapp.netlify.app/) - A Community based Uk Unique Locations finder and sharing platform deployed on netlify.
-This is my Final Project at the School of Code and has been created from scratch by myself and 4 others over 4 weeks.
+- [Untrodden](https://untroddenapp.netlify.app/) which is a Community based Uk Unique Locations finder and sharing platform deployed on netlify.
+This is my Final Project at the School of Code and has been created from scratch by myself and 4 others over 4 weeks using a plethora of technology notably NextJs, Postgres and NodeJs.

 💬 If you think those projects or anything in my [repos](https://github.com/Plume93?tab=repositories) is good, bad, something you'd like to work on or enough to make you want to trade your money for my skills don't hesitate to let me know!
 Either on [LinkedIn](https://www.linkedin.com/in/tom-booth-239715239/) or [Twitter](https://twitter.com/TomBooth453). <br/><br/>